jupyter-book/jupyter-book/docs/content/content-blocks.md

 :::

 (content/panels)=
-## Panels and Dropdowns
+## Panels and dropdowns

 Jupyter Book now also integrates the [sphinx-panels](https://sphinx-panels.readthedocs.io) extension.
-This allows you to add special blocks to your online content, for example:
+This allows you to add special blocks to your online content, for example

 ````{panels}
 Content of the left panel.